-Tommy Saunders (Mark Wahlberg) is a reputable Boston police officer who had recently been suspended but his last "lame" job, before being put back in field, is to watch the finish line of the Boston Marathon.
-No one could anticipate the horror that was about to occur and Saunders (along with many other men and women) suddenly had to walk toward the danger, help the wounded civilians and try to catch the men responsible.
-Patriots Day follows the events leading up to and following the Boston Marathon bombing and we follow some of the men and women there that day, as well as the two men responsible, in this intense retelling of the horrific events.
+Tommy Saunders (Mark Wahlberg) is a reputable Boston police officer who has recently been suspended.
+His suspension has consisted of ”lame" jobs like working security at events, and his last “lame” job (before being put back in field) is to work the finish line of the Boston Marathon.
+No one could have anticipated the horror that was about to occur but, when a bomb went off near the finish line, and Saunders (along with many other brave men and women) suddenly found himself running toward the chaos.
+He quickly became determined to help the wounded civilians and try to catch the men responsible.

 The Pros & Cons

 The Horror (+3pts)

 Boston Strong (+8pts)

 Pro: The Horror (+3pts)

 Going into this movie, I was curious as to whether or not the filmmakers would "hold back" when depicting the moments of the actual event.
 This movie had a tough task because they needed to show the horrific moments by not holding back, while also not going too far and exaggerating the incident beyond what would be seen as realistic.
 I really liked the way they executed the bombing in this movie.
 It really felt like a war scene yet did not (in my opinion) seem like the filmmakers over dramatized what happened.
 I really got the sense that everyone present during the bombing would have been scarred both mentally and emotionally (if they were lucky enough to have survived).
 No one was prepared for this bombing, and I thought (as someone who did not experience the tragedy first hand) that Patriots Day successfully conveyed the horror that was the Boston Marathon bombing.